 VPC security groups are a key AWS feature for managing network traffic to EC2 instances within a VPC, allowing you to specify rules that control inbound and outbound traffic.
 This is a critical aspect of cloud security as it enables granular control over the access to your AWS resources.

-Each VPC security group acts as a stateful firewall, meaning it keeps track of network traffic, and allows return traffic for permitted inbound connections.
-You can have multiple VPC security groups with different rulesets, providing you the flexibility to apply different levels of access control for different EC2 instances.
+Each VPC security group acts as a stateful firewall, meaning it keeps track of network traffic and allows return traffic for permitted inbound connections.
+You can have multiple security groups with different rulesets, providing flexibility to apply different levels of access control for different EC2 instances, ECS clusters, or other workloads.

 Configuring VPC Security Groups